 Well firstly, newborn sleep patterns very different from those of adults, as you’ve probably noticed.
 But why and how are things worth understanding.
 There are some key learnings from this when it comes to helping your baby develop healthy sleep habits.

 Then there’s the million dollar question, “When do babies sleep through the night?’
 That has no doubt has popped into your head several times if you have a newborn.

-In addition, you probably have questions such as “How long should my baby sleep?”, “Is my baby sleeping too much?” or “Should I start a sleep routine or schedule?”
+In addition, you’re probably wondering “How long should my baby sleep?”, “Is my baby sleeping too much?”, “Should I start a sleep routine or schedule?”

 Newborns sleep a lot in the first week, pretty much only waking to feed before drifting off back to sleep.
 Whether it’s day or night they’re going to be sleeping!
 But in short bouts of anything from 20 minutes to 4 hours.

 You can read more about the importance of feeding frequently in the early days here: Your Essential Guide To Newborn Breastfeeding: A Must Read To Start It Right

 So it’s perfectly normal and desirable that your baby wakes frequently to feed.